FAQs About the SAT

 - Six 25-minute sections (mathematics, critical reading and writing)

-- Two 20-minute sections (mathematics, critical reading and writing)
+- Two 20-minute sections (mathematics and critical reading)

 - A 10-minute multiple-choice writing section